Genetics of dementia

-Fronto-temporal dementia (FTD) often runs in families: about one third of people with it have a family history.
-In 10–15 per cent of all people, FTD is inherited as a mutation in a single gene, most notably in the genes for the proteins tau (MAPT) and progranulin (GRN).
+Fronto-temporal dementia (FTD), especially the behavioural form of FTD, quite often runs in families.
+In up to 30 per cent of people with FTD, the dementia is caused by a mutation in a single gene.
+The most common genes to be affected are for the proteins tau (MAPT) and progranulin (GRN), and a gene called C9orf72.
 On average, half of the children of someone with such a mutation will inherit the gene and develop FTD.
 Families with known mutations will be offered referral to specialist genetics services and counselling.

 For information about this type of dementia, see factsheet 404, What is frontotemporal dementia?

 Dementia with Lewy bodies

 The genetics of dementia with Lewy bodies (DLB) is not well understood, although - as for most other common forms of dementia - there are both rare familial cases and more common cases not linked to family history.